Home

 • Understand double-entry bookkeeping since GAAP requires this for fewer errors

-• Have education in accrual-basis accounting, which is only acceptable under GAAP
+• Have experience using accrual-basis accounting, which is the only accounting method accepted under GAAP

 • Can research and cross-reference GAAP-related standards

-You should hire employees that exhibit transparency, honesty, and accuracy—all principles closely tied to GAAP.
+You should hire employees who exhibit transparency, honesty, and accuracy—all principles closely tied to GAAP.

 Step #2: Provide regular company-wide training sessions